ecmwf/ecflow/docs/ug/ecflow_ui/viewing_the_timeline.rst

 The **Timeline** tab in an Info panel shows, for a given server, how the state of each node changed over a period of time.
-When the tab is first opened the **server log file** is fetched (it is either accessed locally or transferred via the network) then the file contents is parsed to collect the state changes of each node.
+When the tab is first opened the **server log file** is fetched (it is either accessed locally or transferred via the network), then the file contents are parsed to collect the state changes of each node.
 The result is presented as a chart with one row per node and a horizontal bar showing how the state of the node changed across time.